 A vote history is the list of previous elections in which the voter casts a ballot, and sometimes the method by which they did so.

 A vote share is the number of votes a candidate receives in an election proportional to their opponent.

 Vote tripling is a relational mobilization tactic to increase voter turnout by asking a voter to commit to talking to three friends about voting.

 A vote-by-mail program is a specific program in your GOTV plan that outlines how to encourage your voters to vote by mail.
 This will include a specific budget, voter contact plan, and universe.

 A VoteBuilder committee is the VoteBuilder account that holds all of your campaign’s or organization’s specific data — it belongs solely to your campaign or organization.

-A comprehensive, enhanced database of the people who are registered to vote in a given district.
+A voter file is a comprehensive, enhanced database of the people who are registered to vote in a given district.
 May include phone number, gender, date, party affiliation, vote history, and more.

 Weekend of Action (WoA)

-Weekend of Actions are a tactic used by campaigns to simulate urgency and increase volunteer capacity.
-By designating one weekend as a special opportunity for volunteers to engage with the campaign, campaigns are able to grow recruit more volunteers and boost their voter contact.
+Weekends of Action (WoAs) are a tactic used by campaigns to simulate urgency and increase volunteer capacity.
+By designating one weekend as a special opportunity for volunteers to engage with the campaign, campaigns can grow, recruit more volunteers, and boost their voter contact.

-The number of votes your campaign estimates that it must receive on Election Day in order to win.
+The win number is the number of votes your campaign estimates that it needs on Election Day to win.
 In a two-person race, this is 50% of projected turnout + 1 vote.